Walk from Bellevue to the col de Voza mountain pass

 Embed this item to access it offline

-Through the pastures, on an easy track, you will cross flowering fields, and be able to admire the Hérens - a local breed of cows - with ornamented collars (be careful not to disturb them nor enter the parks!) accompanied by the sound of chirping crickets and the songs of meadow birds.
-A bucolic setting, so close to the imposing Dôme du Goûter of the Mont-Blanc massif!
+On an effortless trail through the pastures, you'll come across fields of flowers, marvel at the Hérens cows with their ornate collars (be careful not to disturb them and don't enter the grazing areas!) and listen to the chirping of crickets and the songs of the farmland birds.
+A delightful bucolic setting, just a stone's throw from the imposing Dôme du Goûter in the Mont-Blanc massif!

 The Whinchat